thibeastmo/NLBE-Bot/README.md

 ### Configuration

-TODO: document the below configurations

   ``NLBEBOT:DiscordToken`` --> create new app on https://discord.com/developers/applications.
-Settings unknown at this point.
+Settings unknown and need to be reverse engineered.
-  ``NLBEBOT:WarGamingAppId`` --> Create new app of type `Server` https://developers.wargaming.net/applications/.
+  ``NLBEBOT:WarGamingAppId`` --> Create new app of type `Server` on https://developers.wargaming.net/applications/.
 Ensure all IP addresses of the running server are registered.
-Copy the ID into the configuration
+Copy the ID into the configuration.